Skip to content

 Author: Jessie Foster

 Jessie is a freelance writer whose work has been published in National Park Traveler, Denver's Westword, and by Historic Denver.
 She has a master's degree in public history from the University of Colorado at Denver.
 She is an advocate for public lands, environmental interpretation, and good bourbon.
-She enjoys finding new local hot spots and taking the less traveled dirt roads.

 Bourbon, Food and Drink, Travel